New Zealand scrambles to find source of new virus infections

 New Zealand scrambles to find source of new virus infectionsNew

 WELLINGTON, New Zealand (AP) — Health authorities in New Zealand are scrambling to trace the source of a new outbreak of the coronavirus as the nation’s largest city goes back into lockdown.
-Authorities have found four cases of the virus in one Auckland household from an unknown source, the first reported cases of local transmission in the country in 102 days.
-The news came as an unpleasant surprise to many and raised questions about whether the general election would go ahead as planned next month.
-New Zealand has been praised globally for its virus response after initially stopping its spread by imposing a strict lockdown.
+Four cases among people in one Auckland household were the country’s first cases of local transmission in 102 days.
+A health official said one of the infected people works at a food cold-storage facility, which was being swabbed to check if it was the possible source.
+The cluster surprised many and raised questions about whether the general election would go ahead as planned next month.
+New Zealand has been praised for its virus response after coming close to eradicating the virus with a strict lockdown and border quarantines.